Is Colloidal Iron an Effective Hoof Disinfectant?

-Addition of colloidal iron oxide material to hoof scrubs with chlorhexidine yielded the most effective bacterial count reduction.
+Addition of colloidal iron oxide material to hoof scrubs with chlorhexidine yielded the most effective bacterial count reduction in this study.

 horse hoof veterinarians examining

-Initially, an in vitro study established the ability of a colloidal suspension of iron oxide, organic acids and detergents (Iron Animals or IA) to eliminate Staphylococcus aureus.
+Initially, an in vitro study established the ability of a colloidal suspension of iron oxide, organic acids, and detergents (Iron Animals or IA) to eliminate Staphylococcus aureus.
 Iron oxide colloids catalytically induce cell death through production of cytotoxic free radicals; trichloroacetic acid precipitates protein by sequestering water molecules bound to proteins.
-Sodium dodecyl sulfate is a denaturing detergent to disrupt membranes and denature proteins while lowering surface tension to allow permeation of medication into the hoof for greater contact with microorganisms.
+Sodium dodecyl sulfate is a denaturing detergent to disrupt membranes and denature proteins while lowering surface tension to allow medication to permeate the hoof for greater contact with microorganisms.

 The in vivo study compared 10% povidone iodine (PI) and 4% chlorhexidine (CHx) separately, then looked at the effect of concurrent use of Iron Animals (IA) with each of those two antiseptics.

-Eleven horses from the same farm and management were used for the in vivo part of the study.
-Hooves were cleaned with a hoof pick and trimming of the sole and frog as necessary.
-Then, a firm, sterile brush was used to perform two consecutive 3-minute scrubs, with sterile saline rinse in between.
-The foot was then dried with sterile gauze and a 2 cm2 frog sample was removed.
-Then 10 ml of IA was applied and wrapped in place with the hoof sealed inside a plastic bag and the limb held off the ground for 15 minutes.
-Then, the dressing was removed, and a second frog sample acquired.
+The researchers included 11 horses from the same farm and management for the in vivo part of the study.
+They cleaned their hooves with a hoof pick and trimmed the sole and frog as necessary.
+Then, they used a firm, sterile brush to perform two consecutive 3-minute scrubs, rinsing the hoof with sterile saline in between.
+They then dried the foot with sterile gauze and removed a 2 cm2 frog sample.

-This procedure was done for each antiseptic choice—two scrubs with PI on the left hoof or CHx on the right hoof.
+They repeated this procedure for each antiseptic choice—two scrubs with PI on the left hoof or CHx on the right hoof.
 Each scrub treatment was followed by application of 10 ml of IA on the excised frog area and sole.

-To test for efficacy of IA used alone, a fragment of LF hoof sole served as control while the RF hoof sole had two consecutive scrubs with PI, was rinsed and dried, then sampled.
-A rear hoof was prepared similarly, but instead of PI scrubs, gauze soaked in 10 ml of IA was placed on the hoof sole for 15 minutes, then a sample removed with a sterile scalpel.
+To test for efficacy of IA used alone, a fragment of LF hoof sole served as control while the RF hoof sole had two consecutive scrubs with PI, was rinsed and dried, and was then sampled.
+The researchers prepared a rear hoof similarly, but instead of PI scrubs, they placed gauze soaked in 10 ml of IA on the hoof sole for 15 minutes before removing a sample with a sterile scalpel.

-Each tissue sample underwent microbiological analyses within 24 hours with the samples stored in saline and at an appropriately cold temperature.
+Each tissue sample underwent microbiological analyses within 24 hours.
+The samples were stored in saline at an appropriately cold temperature.

 • CHx lowered bacterial load by seven-fold compared to PI.